Dr-Risk/MyWork2/docs/sdlc/9_conclusion.md

 -   **Usability and User Experience**: Despite the strong security posture, the application maintains a clean, intuitive, and responsive user interface.
 Features like confirmation dialogs for destructive actions and clear, role-based navigation contribute to a positive user experience.
 -   **Thorough Documentation**: The project is supported by a comprehensive set of SDLC documents that not only describe what was built but also provide the rationale behind design decisions, formal models for verification, and a transparent log of issues encountered and resolved.

-## 9.2 Known Limitations and Constraints
+## 8.2 Known Limitations and Constraints

 As a prototype, the system has several known limitations and was developed under specific constraints.

 -   **Mock Backend**: The most significant limitation is the use of a mock backend that relies on a `users.json` file and browser `localStorage`.
 This is not suitable for a production environment and lacks the scalability, security, and concurrency features of a real database system.
 -   **No Automated Testing**: The project currently lacks an automated testing suite (e.g., unit tests, end-to-end tests).
 All testing was performed manually, which is time-consuming and less reliable for catching regressions in a large-scale application.
 -   **Prototype-Level Session Management**: The use of `localStorage` for session management is a known vulnerability (as documented in `src/context/auth-context.tsx`) and would need to be replaced with secure, HttpOnly cookies in a production environment.
--   **Technical Constraints**: The development was constrained to the specified tech stack (Next.js, React, etc.) and did not involve a dedicated database administrator or security team, which is typical for a demonstration project of this nature.
+-   **Technical Constraints**: The development was constrained to the specified tech stack (Next.js, React, etc.) and did not involve a dedicated database administrator or a security team, which is typical for a demonstration project of this nature.

-## 9.3 Future Improvements
+## 8.3 Future Improvements

 Given more time and resources, the following improvements would be prioritized: